corbindavenport/imageshare/README.md

 ImageShare uses [Plausible Analytics](https://plausible.io) to report anonymous usage data, including how many times the app is used and the browser/device used.
 Uploaded images are not stored on ImageShare servers, only on Imgur.
 The QR code is generated using the [Google Charts API](https://developers.google.com/chart/infographics/docs/qr_codes), which requires sending the URL to a Google server after upload.

 Images uploaded using ImageShare are subject to Imgur's [Terms of Service](https://imgur.com/tos) and [Privacy Policy](https://imgur.com/privacy).

+### Credits

+The ImageShare icon and logo is based on [Cloud arrow up fill](https://icons.getbootstrap.com/icons/cloud-arrow-up-fill/) from Boostrap Icons.